sirAdarsh/CP-00/README.md

 # CP-00
-It contains a very of those codes which I think was really good to solve. *Nothing more!*
+It contains a collection of those codes used in CP-journey which I think was really good to solve. *Nothing more!*